-Faculty and students are required to use AGDA software when submitting coursework and assignments.
+Faculty and students are required to use AGDA software when submitting coursework and a.
+In the classroom

-7.6.
+4.31.
 Mobile Phone Use

 AGDA considers the use of mobile phones to be disruptive to the learning environment.
 A low tolerance policy is thus enforced.